BOJ Kuroda's optimism on economy, price outlook sends yen to four-month high

 “The economy is expected to continue expanding moderately,” he added, reiterating his optimism on prospects for a sustained recovery.

-The comments sent the dollar falling as low as 110.58 yen, as some traders bought the yen on expectations the BOJ could dial back stimulus earlier than expected - a view that heightened after a slight cut in its debt purchases last week.
+The comments sent the dollar falling as low as 110.58 yen JPY=, as some traders bought the yen on expectations the BOJ could dial back stimulus earlier than expected - a view that heightened after a slight cut in its debt purchases last week.

 “Kuroda’s change in language merely reflects recent price gains, but people have become sensitive to even the subtlest difference since the BOJ cut bond purchases,” said Shuji Tonouchi, senior market economist at Mitsubishi UFJ Morgan Stanley Securities.